smiltonr/Web-Application-Development/unit-3-DOM/DOMManipulation.md

 3. HTML - Tree structure can even have nested elements.

+4. Every HTML element - node object.

-4.DOM - Reflects  Tree structure of HTML document.
+5. DOM - Reflects  Tree structure of HTML document.

-5. Every html element is represented by a different node in html
+6. Every html element is represented by a different node in html

-6.
+7. The outcome of an event in DOM is an javascript

+8. Categorization of DOM elements

+           1. Navigation
+           2. Changing the CSS properties of an element.
+           3. Changing attribute value for the DOM element.
+           4. Element can also have event attribute (intrinstic).